It’s been a wild month with chickens! From a new coop, to a calmer rooster, to breakfast.

 Their first eggs are small, which is good for beginning layers.
 Big eggs can hurt the bird.
 These ping-pong-ball-sized eggs are called “fairy,” “pullet,” or “fart eggs.” <–that last one is because of how they surprise the layer.

 Fairy eggs can be yolkless, but we’ve eaten 8 so far, and each had a yolk.
-Except 2 that had 2 yolks!
+Except 2 with 2 yolks!

 Eula and Peep laid double-yolks on the same day.